ices-taf/doc/procedure.md

 # Procedure to get an assessment into TAF

 To make the task easier, and to measure the progress towards the goal, we divide it into many small steps.
+The procedure below applies equally to assessment coordinators and the TAF support team, except for step 1 :)

+TAF support team, except for step 1 :wink:

+TAF support team, except for step 1 :smiley_cat:

+TAF support team, except for step 1 :cat:

+TAF support team, except for step 1 :fish:

+TAF support team, except for step 1 :sun_with_face:

+TAF support team, except for step 1 :balloon:

-Fifteen steps to get the 'core assessment' into TAF:
+TAF support team, Fifteen steps to get the 'core assessment' into TAF:

 <br>

 **Part A: Get model to run**

-1. Contact stock coordinator
+1. Contact assessment coordinator
 2. Get files (data, model) and earlier reports
 3. Run model